February 21, 1997

 Does “once saved” mean “always saved”?
-For some, doubts about salvation can lead to a shaky faith, while others use the doctrine of eternal security as a license for spiritual carelessness.
+For some, doubts about salvation can lead some people to a shaky faith, while others use the doctrine of eternal security as a license for spiritual carelessness.
 Against such extremes, Alistair Begg examines the Bible’s teaching on the “preservation of the saints”—the belief that once someone has been saved, God enables him or her to persevere in faith.
 Scripture’s warnings, he reminds us, should be taken seriously, even as its assurances lead us to lives of greater devotion and trust in Christ alone.

 Sermon Transcript: Print